 Have you noticed bugs and insects seem to be getting into your house lately?
 Your window screens could have small tears in them, which means all kinds of pesky little critters are getting into your house.
 Check your screens carefully, checking for any small tears that are easy to overlook.

 If you end up discovering you’ve indeed got some tears in your window screens, an easy hack to try is using nail polish to repair them.
 Apply the clear nail polish to the tears using the included applicator brush, and watch it dry like glue to act as a barrier against unwanted bugs and insects.
+After this procedure, you might want to hire a window cleaning service to clean your windows and to make your windows look as if they’re brand new.
+You may also want to have a residential window replacement if you think your windows need an upgrade.

 4. Eliminate showerhead buildup with a vinegar wash